maddagada/Smart-Temperature-Monitor/README.md

 	Send an alert message/notification to the mobile whenever the temperature/humidity rises above the threshold level.
 # Misuser Stories:

-•	As a bad competitor in storage mart/ cold cargo business, I want to get access to the other strong competitor metawear device by sending multiple request, so I can destroy functioning of the device.
+# •	As a bad competitor in storage mart/ cold cargo business, I want to get access to the other strong competitor metawear device by sending multiple request, so I can destroy functioning of the device.

 Mitigation techniques:

-o	Bluetooth should be turned on only whenever we required.
+  1. Bluetooth should be turned on only whenever we required.

-o	To get the data, we can use web services instead of Bluetooth.
+  2. To get the data, we can use web services instead of Bluetooth.

-•	As a misuser, I want to sniff the data, so I can change the values in the log file.
+# •	As a misuser, I want to sniff the data, so I can change the values in the log file.

 Mitigation techniques:

 o	Log files should be encrypted, so that who has no authorization cannot access the files.

-•	As a malicious user, I want to connect to the android device using any vulnerability in the android operating system, so I can manipulate or harm the working of the application.
+# •	As a malicious user, I want to connect to the android device using any vulnerability in the android operating system, so I can manipulate or harm the working of the application.

 Mitigation techniques:

-o	Must update the android operating system to avoid any vulnerabilities in OS.
+  1. Must update the android operating system to avoid any vulnerabilities in OS.

 # DESIGN